-At Sysmex, human resources are among one of our key management resources that support sustainable growth, and we regard human capital as the source of corporate value creation.
+At Sysmex, human resources are a key management resources that support sustainable growth, and we regard human capital as the source of corporate value creation.
 In addition, Sysmex is committed to improving employee engagement, based on its corporate philosophy of “Shared Values,” which states that we provide an environment where all people working at Sysmex can feel secure in demonstrating their abilities and opportunities for self-realization and growth.

 Sysmex believes that career autonomy, in which employees take initiative to design their own career path rather than leaving it up to the company, is essential to improve employee engagement, and that employees must have the opportunity to choose their own careers.
 From 2021, we introduced a new system that uses a proprietary algorithm developed in collaboration with the University of Tokyo Market Design Center (UTMD).
 The system is designed to determine the optimal “match” (plan for assignment) for which department the new graduate should be assigned based on the requirements of new graduates and departments that are candidates for the new employees’ assignment, with minimal intervention from the human resources department.